 Fit to view

 To pan and zoom independently in a subplot, you can unlink the subplot.

 Click the settings button in the upper right of the graph.

 On the More tab, click the check box labeled Link Subplot.

 The broken link symbol appears on the unlinked subplot.

-To filter for a signal or run property, you can use
+To filter for a signal or run property, use colons to separate

-You can visualize and inspect event-based data in the Simulation Data Inspector with stem plots.
-To visualize event-based or message data, mark the signal for streaming.
+Simulation Data Inspector visualizes data from event-based systems with stem plots.
+To plot event-based or message data, mark the signal for logging.
 When you simulate the model, the data appears in the Simulation Data Inspector as a stem plot for each event.